ocrickard/OCPDFGen/README.md

 #OCPDFGen#
+Welcome to OCPDFGen.
+This is a library that was created by Mobile World Software in the creation of our own products.
+We hope you enjoy it.

 ##What it does##
 This very basic library allows developers to create well-formatted text PDF files on iOS devices from CSS-formatted HTML.
 The HTML is parsed using the excellent DTCoreText framework from Cocoanetics, which then turns the HTML string into an NSAttributedString.
 A CoreText formatter is used to format the text onto pages, and full pagination support is enabled.